centtoken/cent/README.md

 Cent Token is a not-for-profit project.

-Cent Token generates funding by selling newly issued Cent Tokens at a rate of 1 Cent Token for 0.01 DAI.

-Minor income may be generated through protocols similar to UniSwap; as the Cent Token acts a major liquidity provider of DAI/Cent Token for trades involving Cent Token on UniSwap; and small percentage fees are rewarded to liquidity providers on UniSwap.
+Some revenue may be generated through protocols similar to UniSwap.

+Because Cent Token acts a major liquidity provider of the pair, DAI/CENT, for trades involving Cent Token on UniSwap, a small percentage of fees is rewarded to liquidity providers, including Cent Token, on UniSwap.
-Cent Token may also generate up to 1% interest on funds held in the segregated hot-wallet reserves.

-We do not mainly profit from interest on the majority of our reserves, as most of our backing reserve wallets are kept offline and in cold-storage (highlighted above), and interest is only generated on the minority of Cent Token's hot-wallet reserves.

 Cent Token uses generated revenue, and contributions of funding, towards rewarding contributors and community members for bounties, and towards maintaining/expanding the project.

 Some examples of how Cent Token's revenue is utilized are listed below:

 - Funding bounties and bug-bounties.
-- Producing additional, strengthened reserve backing of Cent Tokens.
+- Producing additional backing of Cent Tokens.
-- Paying for needed services/products to run the project.
-(Examples include: Insurance Costs, Cold-Storage Fees, Transaction Fees, Other Expenses).
+- Expanding CENT as a project.

 # How do I contribute through donations?